ThePieBaker90/On-The-Rim/Armor and Shields/Properties/Grappling Hook.md

   - Property
   - Grappling-Hook
 ---
-A piece of armor that has the grappling hook property grants the wearer the ability to shoot a grappling hook.
+A piece of armor that has the grappling hook property grants the wearer the ability to shoot a grappling hook as an action.
+The grappling hook must be reloaded after each shot, reloading takes an action.
 The grappling hook has a range of 80ft and has different behavior depending on what it collides with:
 ***
 If the grappling hook is shot at a surface, the wearer will be pulled towards the surface.
 The surface takes 2d4 piercing damage because of this.
 ***